 EITI Requirement 6.2 of the EITI Standard states that: “Where state participation in the extractive industries gives rise to material revenue payments, implementing countries must include disclosures from SOEs on their quasi-fiscal expenditures (QFE).
 The MSG is required to develop a reporting process with a view to achieving a level of transparency commensurate with other payments and revenue streams and should include SOE subsidiaries and joint ventures.”

 The LEITI MSG has agreed that any public social expenditure such as payments for social services, public infrastructure, fuel subsidies and national debt servicing, etc. made by NOCAL i.e. outside of the national budgetary process is considered as QFE.
-NOCAL did not report any QFE during the FY 2023.
+NOCAL did not report any QFE during FY 2023.

 Level of Disaggregation